 Examples of acceptable forms of ID are listed below.

-Texas driver license issued by the Texas Department of Public Safety (DPS)
+Texas Driver License issued by the Texas Department of Public Safety (DPS)

 Texas Election Identification Certificate (EIC) issued by DPS (For more information on the EIC application process click HERE)

-Texas personal identification card issued by DPS.
+Texas Handgun License issued by DPS.

-- Copy of or original current utility bill
+- copy of or original current utility bill;

-- Copy of or original bank statement
+- copy of or original bank statement;

-- Copy of or original government check
+- copy of or original government check;

-- Copy of or original paycheck
+- copy of or original paycheck; or

-After presenting a supporting form of ID, the voter must execute a Reasonable Impediment Declaration.
+After presenting one of the forms of supporting ID listed above, the voter must execute a Reasonable Impediment Declaration.